 The best course of treatment for somatic OCD, like all types of OCD, is exposure and response prevention (ERP) therapy.
 ERP is considered the gold standard for OCD treatment and has been found effective for 80% of people with OCD.
-The majority of patients experience results within 12-25 sessions.
+Interestingly, using virtual ERP, the majority of people with OCD experience results significantly faster than they do in traditional, in-person treatment.
 As part of ERP therapy, you will track your obsessions and compulsions and make a list of how distressing each thought is.
 You’ll work with your therapist to slowly put yourself into situations that bring on your obsessions.
 This has to be carefully planned to ensure it’s effective and so that you’re gradually building toward your goal rather than moving too quickly and getting completely overwhelmed.

 The idea behind ERP therapy is that exposure to these thoughts is the most effective way to treat OCD.
 When you continually reach out for the compulsions, it only strengthens your need to engage them.
 On the other hand, when you prevent yourself from engaging in your compulsions, you teach yourself a new way to respond and will very likely experience a noticeable reduction in your anxiety.

 Talk therapy doesn’t work for OCD.
 This does.